Project NExT

 MAA Project NExT (New Experiences in Teaching) is a program sponsored by the Mathematical Association of America (MAA) to aid in the professional development of mathematicians, statisticians, and mathematics educators after they receive their PhDs.
 It involves workshops and lectures on teaching, academic research, academic scholarship, and professional activities.
 The participants in the program are called Project NExT Fellows or sometimes Dots, and the program also provides ample networking opportunities for them.
 Each fellow is also provided with a consultant, who serves as a mentor for them.

 History

 Project NExT was founded by James (Jim) Leitzel (Ohio State University) and Chris Stevens (Saint Louis University).
 The first fellows were selected in 1994.
 Jim Leitzel died in 1998, and Aparna Higgins (University of Dayton) and Joe Gallian (University of Minnesota Duluth) became co-directors of Project NExT.
 Chris Stevens stepped down as director in 2010, and was succeeded by Aparna Higgins and Joe Gallian.
 Judith Covington (Louisiana State University, Shreveport) and Gavin LaRose (University of Michigan) first served as Associate Co-Directors and later became Co-Directors.
 In 2007, the total number of fellows surpassed 1000.
-David Kung (St. Mary's College of Maryland) currently serves as Director of the program, with Associate Directors Julie Barnes (Western Carolina University), Alissa Crans (Loyola Marymount University), and Matt DeLong (Marian University).
 By 2017 the total number of fellows reached 1700.
+In 2023 Christine Kelley became director.